GAAKASH2003/Reel_automator/readme.md

   ```plaintext
   "I have a subtitle file in .srt format.
 Generate a clean timeframe report showing: segment number, start time, end time, duration in seconds, visual suggestion for reels, and subtitle text.
 Also, suggest a visually clean and readable tabular format to present the data for use in reports or overlays."
   ```

+### Step 4: Gathering the video clips and place them in a folder

+### Step 5: Merging the audio and video files using merge.py file